jwmi/BayesianMixtures.jl/examples/Nmix-source/README.md

 ### Nmix on Mac OS X

 - Install gfortran by following the instructions here: https://gcc.gnu.org/wiki/GFortranBinariesMacOS.
-- At this point, the pre-compiled binary `examples/Nmix` might work for you.
-If not, read on.
 - Unpack Nmix.tar.gz and run the following commands in the resulting folder:
 ```
 gcc -c -o sd.o -DRETS -DSUNF sd.c